ibm-messaging/mq-golang-jms20/openshift-app-sample/README.md

-# IBM MQ Golang application tutorial for OpenShift
+# IBM MQ Golang application sample for OpenShift
-This sample provides a working template that you can use to build your own Golang application container image that runs in Red Hat OpenShift under the most secure "Restricted SCC" and uses the
+This sample provides a working template that you can use to build your own Golang application container image that runs in Red Hat OpenShift under the most secure "Restricted SCC" and uses either the
 [IBM MQ Golang](https://github.com/ibm-messaging/mq-golang) or [IBM MQ Golang JMS](https://github.com/ibm-messaging/mq-golang-jms20) libraries to connect to an IBM MQ queue manager.

 You can build and run your application using the following simple steps;
-1. Modify the application file to add your code
+1. Modify the sample application code to add your business logic
 2. Build the application into a Docker container image locally
 3. Push the container image to your OpenShift cluster
 4. Configure the variables and run the application!